Lamb Sunday Gravy

 Sunday Gravy

-• Season the Saratoga or other chunk of meat all over with salt and pepper.
+• Season the shoulder or shank all over with salt and pepper.
 In a dutch oven or other braising pot with high sides, heat 1 tablespoon of the oil and brown the Saratoga on all sides on medium-high heat, take your time, this will probably take about 20 minutes, but will help build good flavor in the finished dish.
 Preheat the oven to 275 F.

-• Remove the Saratoga, discard the spent/cooked oil, replace with another tablespoon of fresh oil, and brown the sausages and the tongue, then add the onions and garlic and cook for a few minutes more.
-Add the wine to the pan, stirring to loosen any brown bits, then add the tomato puree and the Saratoga back to the pot, along with the bay leaves.
+• Add the onions and garlic and cook for a few minutes more.
+Add the wine to the pan, stirring to loosen any brown bits on the bottom of the pan with a wooden spoon, then add the tomato puree.
+Add the browned lamb back to the pot, along with the bay leaves.

 Cooking